Grant Harrold: Career

 In his memoirs, The Royal Butler.
-My remarkable life of royal service (2025), Harrold describes lengthy his lifelong obsession with the British royal family.
-As a teenager he watched both the documentary Elizabeth R: A Year in the Life of the Queen and The Remains of the Day.
-Queen Elizabeth II became his icon like other boys adored pop stars.
-He decided he wanted to become a butler and took opportunities to become one and get as close to the British royal family as possible.
+My remarkable life of royal service (2025), Harrold describes his lifelong obsession with the British royal family.
+As a teenager he watched the documentary Elizabeth R: A Year in the Life of the Queen and The Remains of the Day.
+Queen Elizabeth II became his icon, the way other boys adored pop stars.
+He took opportunities to become a butler and get as close to the British royal family as possible.

-His first opportunity was to become a butler at Ben Alder Lodge in Scotland, an ancient hunting home dated back to the seventeenth century which was enlarged and modernised in later periods.
-His first employers were two families who shared the house: (1) Urs Schwarzenbach and his wife Francesca, a former Miss Australia, and (2) Major Christopher Hanbury and his wife Bridget.
-The Hanbury’s were close to the British royal family.
-During his service he met Prince Edward, son of Queen Elizabeth II, and his then girlfriend Sophie Rhys-Jones.
+He first worked as a butler at Ben Alder Lodge in Scotland, an ancient hunting home dating back to the seventeenth century which was later enlarged and modernised.
+His first employers were two families who shared the house: Urs Schwarzenbach and his wife Francesca, a former Miss Australia; and Major Christopher Hanbury and his wife Bridget.
+The Hanburys were close to the British royal family.
+During Harrold's service he met Prince Edward, son of Queen Elizabeth II, and his then-girlfriend Sophie Rhys-Jones.

-His second opportunity came at Woburn Abbey.
-At the time it was the object of a fly-to-the-wall BBC-documentary called Country House.
-He took the initiative to apply for a job after hearing a second series of Country House was planned.
-By serving as a butler at Woburn Abbey he learned the job of butler working for aristocratic families and immediately became a television star.
+Harrold's second opportunity came at Woburn Abbey.
+At the time, it was the object of a fly-to-the-wall BBC-documentary called Country House.
+He applied for a job after hearing a second series of Country House was planned.
+By serving at Woburn Abbey he learned to work as a butler for aristocratic families, and also immediately became a television star.

-An ultimate opportunity came when his mother told him Clarence House, the main residence of the (then) Prince of Wales, was looking for a butler.
-He got an interview in October 2003.
-He learned the butler vacancy was at Highgrove House, the Prince of Wales's family residence in Tetbury, Gloucester.
-He was also warned he would have to relearn the job from the scratch.
+An ultimate opportunity came when his mother told him Clarence House, the main residence of the then-Prince of Wales, was looking for a butler.
+Harrold got an interview in October 2003.
+He learned that the butler vacancy was at Highgrove House, the Prince of Wales's family residence in Tetbury, Gloucester.
+He was warned he would have to relearn the job from scratch.

 Harrold worked as a butler for Charles III from 2004 to 2011, when he was Prince of Wales.
 In 2011 the position of butler became redundant.
 In preparation for the time when Charles would one day become king, his household scaled back operations in his several houses.
-There were cutbacks and a butler on duty at Highgrove was no longer required.
-His last day at Highgrove was 17 May 2011.
+There were cutbacks, and a butler on duty at Highgrove was no longer required.
+Harrold's last day at Highgrove was 17 May 2011.

-Harrold has also explained in recent interviews he also looked after William, Prince of Wales and Catherine, Princess of Wales during his time at Highgrove.
+Harrold also looked after William, Prince of Wales and Catherine, Princess of Wales during his time at Highgrove.
 In his memoirs, The Royal Butler, he gives details about his contacts with members of the British royal family.

-Based in Tetbury, Gloucestershire, Harrold now runs an etiquette and butler school.
-He also gives talks and demonstrations on afternoon tea etiquette, dinner parties etiquette and similar etiquette events.
-In 2014, Harrold's company Nicholas Veitch Limited alongside Blenheim Palace founded The Royal School of Butlers.
+Based in Tetbury, Gloucestershire, he now runs an etiquette and butler school.
+He also gives talks and demonstrations on etiquette for afternoon tea, dinner parties and similar events.
+In 2014, Harrold's company Nicholas Veitch Limited, alongside Blenheim Palace, founded The Royal School of Butlers.

-Since 2023, Harrold has served as a brand ambassador and Insight Speaker aboard Cunard, Princess Cruises, and Seabourn ships, delivering lectures on etiquette and his royal experiences to cruise guests.
+Since 2023, Harrold has served as a brand ambassador and Insight Speaker aboard Cunard, Princess Cruises, and Seabourn ships, delivering lectures to cruises guests on etiquette and his royal experiences.